Snekha21/cancer-prognosis/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 A Simple initiative to save millions of lives in the future!
-Diagnosing cancer patients by usng their symptoms
+Diagnosing cancer patients by using their symptoms Decision Tree Algorithm

 -------------------------------------------------------------------------------------------------------------------------------